WARNING: The information in this article is not scientifically backed by double-blind peer-reviewed studies. Nor should it be!

 In 2015, Magdalena Bajer from Northern Canada received some bad news: she had cardiomyopathy and the prognosis was not good.

 She had difficulty breathing, her lower body was starting to swell and the doctors informed her that she would only get worse.
 Due to her condition, she was told she would become less active until her condition would, eventually kill her.

-A staunch believer in natural medicine and energy practises such as Reiki (which she has practised for 30 years), Magdalena decided to go against her doctor’s advice which was to go on pharmaceutical drugs.
+A staunch believer in natural medicine and energy practises such as Reiki (which she has practised for 35 years, 30 of those as a Master), Magdalena decided to go against her doctor’s advice which was to go on pharmaceutical drugs.
 She was informed that without these drugs, she would die.